Angular vs React in 2026: Which Framework Should You Choose?

 Learning Curve

-Angular has a steeper learning curve because it is a full framework with many built-in concepts that developers must learn upfront, such as dependency injection, RxJS, and strict project structure.
+Angular has a steeper learning curve because developers often need upfront familiarity with concepts such as TypeScript, dependency injection, RxJS, and Angular CLI.
 This can slow initial onboarding, but it helps maintain consistency across large and long-term projects.

 React is easier to pick up at the beginning, as developers can start building interfaces quickly using familiar JavaScript and component-based patterns.
 However, its flexibility requires teams to make more architectural decisions, which can become challenging as the application and team scale.